Date published: 9th November 2021

 A properly drafted will provides peace of mind for the person making it whilst a poorly drafted will can cause all sorts of trouble, especially if someone challenges it.
 That’s why whether you’re the person drafting a will or the person that may be benefiting from one, it pays you to understand the concept of ‘legacy’ or ‘legacy gifts’.

-If you need help right now to draft your will or if you have an issue with a will that you believe to be incorrect, you can contact Danielle to find out where you stand.
+If you need help right now to draft your will or if you have an issue with a will that you believe to be incorrect, you can contact Andrew to find out where you stand.

 Get help with a Will